reactjs/react-rails/README.md

 ### 2.7 to 3.0
 - Keep your `react_ujs` up to date: `yarn upgrade`
-- **Drop support for Webpacker:** Before any ReactRails upgrade, make sure upgrading from Webpacker to Shakapacker 6.x.
+- **Drop support for Webpacker:** Before any ReactRails upgrade, make sure upgrading from Webpacker to Shakapacker 7.
+For more information check out Shakapacker
 - **SSR:** ReactRails 3.x requires separate compilations for server & client bundles.
 See [Webpack config](https://github.com/reactjs/react-rails/tree/master/test/dummy/config/webpack) directory in the dummy app to addapt the new implementation.

 ### 2.3 to 2.4